OMerkel/python_testing_cov_gherkin/README.md

 It should be specified what exact test type is intended in any Unit Test.
 Unit Test just means an actual value is compared towards an expected value.
-But it does not state anything whether that test intends to test e.g. value boundary issues, sanity of values passed to the test in terms of fullfillment of a protocol on an API, checking conformance of an architecture or simply functional testing as a positive test using proven valid values compared to an expected return value, etc.
+But it does not state anything whether that test intends to test e.g. value boundary issues, sanity of values passed to the function test object in terms of fullfillment of a protocol on an API, checking conformance of an architecture or simply functional testing as a positive test using proven valid values compared to an expected return value, etc.
 As such it is more helpful to use e.g. the following test types for refined specification.